United Kingdom online poker overview

 - PokerStars NJ

-888poker is the second-largest UK-facing online poker room.
+888poker is the second-largest UK-facing real money online poker room.
 The player pool is about seven times smaller than PokerStars’, but many people still prefer the former due to its significantly softer games.
 If you’re planning to hunt some fish at the micros, this is the right place to go.

 Now, most 888poker regulars focus exclusively on low-limit hold’em, but you’re guaranteed to find a few Omaha tables running during peak-traffic hours.
 What’s more, 888 offers a surprisingly robust tournament lineup with plenty of big events scheduled on the weekends.
 Still, the prize pools tend to be significantly smaller than on PokerStars.

 Then, Party Poker markets itself as the most newbie-friendly online poker room on the web.
 This isn’t far from the truth.
 Its traffic is slightly lower than on 888poker, but the difference isn’t all that noticeable.
 The welcome package is pretty mediocre by industry standards, but the rakeback program is absolutely amazing.

 This third site is all about low-stake Hold’em and casual, multi-table tournaments with surprisingly high prize pools.
 If you’re looking for a good place to chill after a tough session on PokerStars, this site is guaranteed to deliver.

 Party Poker is also available in New Jersey, Spain, and France.

 The names Ladbrokes, William Hill, Coral, and even Bet365 should ring a bell among British sports bettors.
 They belong to companies that have been operating in the UK’s land-based sports-betting market for decades.
 Among younger poker fans, they are probably better known as some of the best sites on the iPoker network.